chwerth/LaTeX_Resume/README.md

 ### PDF Output

 The PDF output of `caleb_resume.tex` can be found in the [releases](https://github.com/chwerth/LaTeX_Resume/releases).
-I use [travis-ci](https://travis-ci.com/) to automatically build and release new versions of my resume when I push tags to this repository.
+I use GitHub Actions to automatically build and release new versions of my resume when I push tags to this repository.

 ### Credits